“Where's the link to that policy again?” or “How do I access that document?”

 - Enterprise Knowledge Search: Search across messages, files, and apps.

-- Integration Ready: Connect tools like Google Drive or GitHub with Enterprise Grid.
+- Integration Ready: Connect tools such as Google Drive or GitHub to Enterprise Grid.

 - Privacy-Focused: All AI processing occurs within Slack, ensuring your data isn’t shared externally.